nandhithapalanisamy/Crop_Recommendation/README.md

 Open-source technologies including **React.js, Node.js, Express.js, Flask, Scikit-learn, Extra Trees Classifier, PostgreSQL, Pandas, NumPy, Tailwind CSS, Axios, and Joblib** played a significant role in the successful implementation of this project.

 ---

-# 📄 License

-This project is developed for educational and research purposes.
-Feel free to use, modify, and extend the project with appropriate attribution.